 - The Mindbody Cleanse by Ronly Blau & Adrian Nowland

-Babe, not so long ago, I was an Ayurveda beginner too.
-I just got curious partly because I suffered a bad burnout and had a few health issues.
+Not so long ago, I was an Ayurveda beginner too.
+My curiosity stemmed, in part, because I suffered a bad burnout and had a few health issues.
 Soon after, I started using Ayurveda in my life, slowly but consistently.

 After I got my glowing self back, people around me started asking me what I was doing.
-I would always say it’s just Ayurveda and get a curious stare in return along with this question, “Hmmm...so, what is Ayurveda?”
+I would always say try to explain ayurveda to them.
+I receive many a strange look.
 That’s why I wrote this post so that anyone can get a hang of Ayurveda in a super easy way.

 I hope you enjoyed diving into this new Ayurvedic world with me and if you did, do pin this on Pinterest & share the love (and help other Ayurveda newbies like yourself)!